Lattori/Bookstore_Project/README.md

 ## Overview

 This project is a web-based bookstore management system that includes features for managing customers, books, comments, and user awards.
 It allows managers to log in and access a dashboard with various functionalities.
+Small-scale project with procedural PHP with CRUD functionality.

 ## Features